 In recent years, many have begun to recognize that the War on Drugs has failed.
 States are legalizing the medical and recreational use of marijuana and decriminalizing marijuana and other drugs.
-Congress passed the Fair Sentencing Act of 2010, which reduces the crack cocaine sentencing disparity from 100:1 to 18:1 that resulted in sentencing disparities between African Americans who represented the majority of people arrested for crack offenses and made retroactive by the passage of the First Step Act in 2018.
+Congress passed the Fair Sentencing Act of 2010, which reduced the racially discriminatory crack-to-powder drug quantity ratio from 100:1 to 18:1.
+The First Step Act in 2018 made the Fair Sentencing Act retroactive, applying the law to 3,000 people who were convicted of crack offenses before the law went into effect in 2010.
 And recently Members of Congress have introduced legislation to end federal marijuana prohibition.

-Twenty-four states and Washington, DC have decriminalized the possession of small amouts of marijuana.
-Thirty-three states and Washington, DC have legalized medical marijuana, and eleven states and Washington, DC have legalized recreational marijuana for adults.
+As of November 2020, thirty-one states and Washington D.C. have decriminalized simple possession of marijuana.
+Thirty-six states and Washington, DC have legalized medical marijuana, and fifteen states and Washington, D.C. have legalized recreational marijuana for adults.
 For more information on existing state laws on marijuana, click here.

-In July 2019, Rep. Jerrold Nadler (D-NY) and Sen. Kamalas Harris (D-CA) introduced the Marijuana Opportunity Reinvestment and Expungement (MORE) Act (H.R.
-3884/S. 2227), which would remove cannabis from the Controlled Substance Act and create a process for expungement and resentencing of prior convictions.
-The MORE Act has been referred to as the most far-reaching marijuana reform legislation to be introduced in Congress.
-Not only will it de-schedule marijuana, but it seeks to address historic and current racial disparities by funding social equity programs for individuals and communities most harmed by the War on Drugs.
+In May 2021, Rep. Jerrold Nadler (D-NY) reintroduced the Marijuana Opportunity Reinvestment and Expungement (MORE) Act (H.R.
+3617), which would remove cannabis from the Controlled Substance Act and create a process for expungement and resentencing of prior convictions.
+In addition to de-scheduling marijuana, the MORE Act seeks to address historic and current racial disparities by funding social equity programs for individuals and communities most harmed by the War on Drugs.
 In 2020, the House of Representatives passed the MORE Act (H.R.
 3884/S. 2227), but the legislation failed to advance in the Senate.
-In 2019, NACDL signed onto a coalition letter in support of the MORE Act and calls on Congress to pass the legislation.
+In 2019, NACDL signed onto a coalition letter in support of the MORE Act.

 Continue reading below

-On the books in many states and federally, drug-induced homicide laws have gained in popularity as the country deals with an increase in drug overdose deaths.
-Drug-induced homicide laws seek to hold drug distributors criminally responsible for overdose deaths.
-Believed to target major drug traffickers, these laws are actually resulting in friends, family members and romantic partners of overdose victims being charged for their death.
-According to a 2017 report by the Drug Policy Alliance, individuals charged with or prosecuted for drug-induced homicide increased by over 300 percent in six years, to 1,178 in 2016 from 363 in 2011.
+Drug Overdose Homicide laws seek to hold drug distributors criminally responsible for overdose deaths.
+Believed to target major drug traffickers, these laws are actually resulting in friends, family members, romantic partners, and co-users of overdose victims being charged for their death.
+According to a 2017 report by the Drug Policy Alliance, individuals charged with or prosecuted for drug-induced homicide increased by over 300 percent in six years, from 363 reported prosecutions in 2011 to 1,178 in 2016.
+According to the Health in Justice Action Lab, by 2019, there were 26 new & expanded laws that recast overdose as homicide, murder, or manslaughter.
+No systematic empirical evidence exists that these laws reduce the distribution of illegal drugs.
+Rather, they are likely counterproductive by discouraging people in crisis from calling 9-1-1 for fear of being charged with homicide, thereby increasing the likelihood of overdose deaths.

 Nation’s Criminal Defense Bar Blasts Retrograde Trump Rhetoric on Death Penalty –Washington, DC (Mar.
 19, 2018) – In New Hampshire this afternoon, the president made clear his view about the importance of harsh penalties, including the death penalty for “big pushers,” as a tool in the fight against public health problem of drug addiction.